About the TOT Program

 — Peoples Academy student at a YSC Turn Off Texting demonstration

-From April through October the Turn Off Texting demonstration is presented with golf carts.
-An outdoor, paved surface of 50’ x 150’ is needed; the driving instructor must be present; and students must have their Vermont Learner’s Permit.
+When golf carts are used for the Turn Off Texting program, an outdoor, paved surface of 50’ x 150’ is needed; the driving instructor must be present; and students must have their Vermont Learner’s Permit.
 Approximately 10 students can experience the golf cart demonstration in an hour, and the demonstration can be at your school through the day, accommodating several classes.

 To schedule a Turn Off Texting demonstration at your school or community event in Vermont, Visit the Request A Demo page and send us some basic information.
 We’ll get back to you quickly with word of availability and look forward to being there!